codeace110/blessiebrendocsGenerator/README.md

 - Click "View" on any record to see details

 ### Update
-- Click "Edit" on any record (placeholder for future implementation)
+- Click "Edit" on any record to modify it
+- Form will be pre-populated with existing data
+- Click "Update Document" to save changes

 ### Delete
 - Click "Delete" on any record to remove it